I can’t believe it.

 With hundreds of thousands of kids around the world experiencing school closures in an attempt to prevent the further spread of the current C outbreak and The Whitehouse urging families to homeschool their kids, many parents are left panicking and feeling helpless.

 For the more independent high school kids, homeschooling (or continuing education from home) is pretty straightforward.

 They might enrol in online homeschool programs and will probably have the benefit of being able to stay connected to tutors through Skype or Zoom.

 But for the parents of smaller children who need adult supervision and a firm homeschooling schedule, the future might look somewhat daunting.

-For those families who have never ventured into the world of teaching their kids from home, homeschooling (quite understandably) seems like an unrealistic, disruptive and (not to mention) terrifying thought.
+For those families who have never ventured into the world of teaching their kids from home, homeschooling (quite understandably) seems like an unrealistic, disruptive and (not to mention) scary thought.

 But not everyone feels like this.

 For some?
 The Benefits of Homeschooling Are Coming To Light.